-- (i) Any responsible adult member of the household may provide the information that you need in order to establish who it is you are to interview.
-But never take information from those aged under 18. - (ii) Interview only persons living at listed addresses.
+- Always include students in the selection procedure if the sampled address is either their main term-time or their main out-of-term address (or if the two are the same thing). - Always exclude students from the selection procedure if the sampled address is neither their main term-time address nor their main out-of-term address (e.g. students staying temporarily with friends). - 6.
+Any responsible adult member of the household may provide the information that you need in order to establish who it is you are to interview.
+But never take information from those aged under 18. - 7.
+Interview only persons living at listed addresses.
 Never follow anyone to a different address, although you could of course conduct an interview somewhere else (e.g. at work).
-No substitutes are permitted, so if the selected person is in hospital or away for the duration of the survey, or too old or too ill to be interviewed, then no interview can take place. - (iii) This survey is intended to cover only the population living in private households not those living in institutions.
+No substitutes are permitted, so if the selected person is in hospital or away for the duration of the survey, or too old or too ill to be interviewed, then no interview can take place. - 8.
+This survey is intended to cover only the population living in private households not those living in institutions.
 But people can be living as private households within institutional premises.
-Even if the address you have been given appears to be that of an institution, check that no one is living in a private household on those premises before abandoning the possibility of an interview there.
+Even if the address you have been given appears to be that of an institution, check that no one is living in a private household on those premises before abandoning the possibility of an interview there. - 9.
+You must enter an outcome code at Section D of the ARF.
+Full details on all these codes are provided in Annex B. There are several codes in D4 and D7 that relate to language barriers (540, 850) or the respondent being 'physically or mentally unable/incompetent' to take part (530).
+Please ensure you have read section 14 of these instructions, on ways of helping different people participate, and considered carefully whether the respondent is really unable to take part before using these codes.
+We want to ensure that we are not excluding people from participating in SSA who could, with some extra support/flexibility, have completed an interview.
+If in any doubt, please contact your team leader and/or the ScotCen office to discuss before using any of these codes.